MicrosoftDocs/microsoft-authentication-library-java/msal-java-articles/advanced/configure-http-client.md

 ---
-title: Configure custom HTTP client.
+title: Configure custom HTTP client
 description: "MSAL lets you provide your own HTTP client for supporting fine grained configurations."
 ---

+# Configure custom HTTP client

 MSAL lets you provide your own HTTP client for supporting fine grained configurations.
 To use a custom Http client, you'll need to implement `IHttpClient`.
 This class, which we will class `HttpClientAdapter`, should implement `send`, which takes in the `HttpRequest` composed by MSAL, executes it, and then constructs `IHttpResponse` with the results of the execution.